cosmos/ibc/spec/micro/README.md

   timeoutHeight: Height
   timeoutTimestamp: uint64
   sourcePort: Identifier // identifier of the application on sender
-  sourceChannel: Identifier // identifier of the client of destination on sender chain
+  sourceChannel: Identifier // identifier of the client of destination on sender chain + identifier of client of sender on destination chain
   destPort: Identifier // identifier of the application on destination
-  destChannel: Identifier // identifier of the client of sender on the destination chain }
+  destChannel: Identifier // identifier of the client of sender on the destination chain + identifier of client of destination on source chain
+}
 ```